GSA/https/pages/guide.md

 M-15-13 includes all domains and subdomains that are publicly reachable over HTTP/HTTPS, regardless of agency operational practices.

+**What happens to visitors using browsers that don't support HSTS, like older versions of Internet Explorer?**

+Browsers that don't support HSTS are simply unaffected by HSTS, so there is no harm in enabling it.

 **This site redirects users to HTTPS, but [Pulse](https://pulse.cio.gov) is saying it doesn't enforce HTTPS.**

 [Pulse](https://pulse.cio.gov) looks for server-side redirects, using an appropriate HTTP response code.
 Sites that use client-side redirects -- such as a <meta refresh> tag or JavaScript -- will not be seen as redirects.
 To meet the M-15-13 requirement of enforcing HTTPS, agencies should employ server-side redirects (or alternatively, disable HTTP access altogether).